Authentic Lessons for 21st Century Learning

 Display slide 8.
 Explain that there are lots of ways that we can apply low cost and no cost materials to the curriculum and content when trying to integrate Making.
 The hardest part can be brainstorming creative applications for what we have on hand.

-Leave presenter mode in the slides and open the Makerspace Activity Ideas table, making sure that it is visible for participants to see as you type in responses.
+Open the Makerspace Activity Ideas, making sure that it is visible for participants to see.
 Attendees work as a group to first call out materials that they have a lot of.
 This could include lined paper, broken crayons, paperclips, etc. Record responses.
-Once you have generated a list of materials, revisit the list and as a group generate possible projects and products students could create using those materials.
+Generate a list of materials on a white board or chart paper, and revisit the list as participants share possible projects and products students could create using the materials listed in the article.

 After participants have had time to generate a list of materials with multiple ideas, return to the slides and display slide 9.
 Give participants time to scan the QR code.
 Let them know that scanning the code will provide them with a copy of the resources you just generated as a group.